 Look within your network first.
 Avoid anyone that has a history within your past life of drug addiction.
 Instead, look towards those who were a part of your addiction treatment and rehabilitation.
 Look towards your 12-Step program group and other support groups.
 Choose someone that you respect and feel confident talking to on a routine basis.

 Sometimes family and friends can help.
-Other times religious professionals, school counselors, or therapists you created a bond with can help you.
+Other times religious professionals, school counselors, support group peers, or therapists you created a bond with can help you.
 Work with your treatment center for additional support in finding a mentor.

-When you have a relationship with a mentor, remember that it’s providing you with incredible strength and determination.
-Now, as you work towards growing your own success, try to become a mentor yourself, giving back to those who are in need within your local area.
+When you have a relationship with a mentor, you will grow in strength and determination.
+As you work towards growing your own success, you can become a mentor yourself, giving back to those who are in need within your local area.